-If you have made the choice to get sober, that is amazing.
-Many people live their entire lives and never even admit they have an alcohol addiction.
-You are already on the right path and you should be extremely proud of yourself for this decision.
+If you have chosen to get sober, that is amazing.
+So many people live their entire lives and never even admit they have an alcohol addiction.
+You are already on the right path, and you should be extremely proud of yourself for this decision.
 Now that you have made this decision, you can decide to detox with an outpatient detox program, inpatient detox program, or detox on your own at home.

 With this being said, there are some things that you need to think about when deciding where you are going to detox.
 You need to consider your safety, the comfort of getting sober, and your alcohol abuse history.
 You should also consider your past, current, and future health.
-While taking these things into consideration, it is helpful to know some of the reasons why you shouldn’t detox from alcohol on your own.
+While considering these things, it is helpful to know some of the reasons why you shouldn’t detox from alcohol on your own.

 You won’t have experienced professionals in your home to help take care of you during the detox process.
-If you choose to go to a detox facility, you can get medications to help with the symptoms of withdrawal.
+However, if you choose to go to a detox facility, you can get medications to help with withdrawal symptoms.
 You will also have around-the-clock medical support if and when it is needed.

 While you may be worried about the withdrawal symptoms, if you choose to get help from a detox facility, you can be made to feel more comfortable during the detox process.